-Drag Gestures on the Web
+Drag gestures on the web

 Drag gestures are far less common on the web than on mobile.
-I wanted to try how they feel on the web, so I built this iOS 26 inspired gesture with Motion as an exercise.
+I wanted to see how they feel on the web, so I built this iOS 26 inspired gesture with Motion as an exercise.

 Interfere11:24 AM